How We Score AI API Gateways

 Every provider is scored 0–100 across five equally-weighted dimensions.
-Scores are calculated manually based on public information, community reports, and direct testing.
-No score is paid for or influenced by providers.
-We earn affiliate commissions — disclosed clearly, never at the cost of accuracy.
+Calculations are strictly empirical.
+No score is paid for, sponsored, or influenced by providers.
+We maintain a strict editorial firewall.

 Transparency